Molecular-Nanophotonics/YOLOTrack-1.1/README.md

 <p align="center">
   <img src="Resources/YOLOv21-Detection-Example.png" width=380> <br>
-  <b>Fig. 1</b> YOLOv2.1 detection for a synthetic image of microparticles as observed in a darkfield microscope.
+  <b>Fig. 1</b> YOLOv2.1 detection for a synthetic image of Janus-type particles as observed in a darkfield microscope.
 </p>